learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 **The `Appointment` model:**

 * The `Appointment` class needs a class variable `@@all` that begins as an empty array.
-* The `Appointment` class needs a class method `.all` that lists each artist in the class variable.
+* The `Appointment` class needs a class method `.all` that lists each appointment in the class variable.
 * An appointment should be initialized with a date (as a string, like `"Monday, August 1st"`), a patient, and a doctor.
 The appointment should be saved in the `@@all` array.

 **The `Patient` model:**

 * The `Patient` class needs a class variable `@@all` that begins as an empty array.
-* The `Patient` class needs a class method `.all` that lists each artist in the class variable.
+* The `Patient` class needs a class method `.all` that lists each patient in the class variable.
 * A patient is instantiated with a name and be saved in the `@@all` array.
 * The `Patient` class needs an instance method, `#new_appointment`, that takes in an argument of a doctor and a date and creates a new appointment.
 The appointment should know that it belongs to the patient.
 * The `Patient` class needs an instance method, `#appointments`, that iterates through the appointments array and returns appointments that belong to the patient.